tobiastykvart/tobiastykvart/Hype doc.md

 - Implemented [Brenda topics](https://topics.factiverse.no/) demo
   - Motivated by the conflict in Ukraine this shows recent fact checks on the war but also generally on other topics
 - Set up a design system for Factiverse to develop UI components
+- Set up visitor monitoring for our products with [Plausible](https://plausible.io)
 - Learned about:
   - [Storybook](https://storybook.js.org/) to build modular UI components
   - [Chromatic](https://www.chromatic.com/) for visual testing, UI feedback and documentation